-Welcome to our ELSA page!
+Welcome to our ELSA page

 We are pleased to be able to share information with parents about Emotional Literacy Support on the school website.
 On this page we aim to post ideas and helpful advice on how you can help your child; for example in areas such as empathy, self-esteem or perhaps to pick up some tips about calming techniques.
 Parents and carers will be able to find out about recommended books which may be useful and links to other websites for some self-help at home.

-Ms Jessop & Mrs Salathiel
+Mrs Jones & Mrs Salathiel

 What is ELSA?